BFC Germania 1888: Slide from prominence

 In 1900 the team left to join the VDBV (Verband Deutscher Ballspiel Vereine or Federation of German Ballplay Teams) and in that same year became a founding member of the DFB (Deutscher Fussball Bund or German Football Association) at Leipzig.
 However, with the growth of the game and the arrival on the scene of many new teams Germania became less prominent.
-By the start of World War I the club had fallen out of Berlin's top flight competition.
+By the start of World War I, the club had fallen out of Berlin's top flight competition.

 BFC Germania 1888 continued to play on the local amateur circuit.
 After World War II occupying Allied authorities banned all organizations in the country including sports and football clubs.
 BFC Germania's tradition was continued initially by the newly created SG Neu-Tempelhof.
 It appeared fleetingly in the Amateurliga Berlin (III) in 1948–49 where they were able only to earn a single point from a draw in 18 matches.
 Neu-Tempelhof was allowed to rename itself later to BFC Germania 1888, and the club kept that name since.

 Current

 Today the club plays lower-tier football in the local city leagues.
-In 2001 they competed in the Berzirksliga Berlin (VII) and over the course of the following two seasons advanced to the Verbandsliga Berlin (V) where they spent the next three seasons.
+In 2001 they competed in the Bezirksliga Berlin (VII) and over the course of the following two seasons advanced to the Verbandsliga Berlin (V) where they spent the next three seasons.
 The next three seasons saw the club relegated successively from the Verbandsliga to the Kreisliga Berlin A (IX).
 Since 2010 Germania has played in the Kreisliga Berlin B (X).